elitalon/elitalon.github.io/_posts/2023-09-02-always-be-gardening.md

 4. [Testing is your friend](#testing-is-your-friend)
 5. [Code is an expense](#code-is-an-expense)

 This is first and foremost my personal experience.
-It's what I’ve found to work for me and the projects I’ve worked on.
+It's what I've found to work for me and the projects I've worked on.
 But I believe it can be beneficial for you too.

 ### Don't ask for permission

 I consider gardening part of my day to day work, the same way I push commits to a repository or fix a failing build in our CI service.

 I don't wait for Product Owners, Project Leaders or any other stakeholder to tell me when to clean the code.
 Gardening is our responsibility as engineers and we should be the ones leading this aspect of product development.
 Fortunately, this is the case at FAIRTIQ, because our culture encourages engineers to do that.
 And in my particular experience, no stakeholder has had a major issue with it so far[^3].